martinduke/scone-echo/README.md

 <!-- regenerate: on (set to off if you edit this file) -->

-# TODO - Your title
+# scone-echo

-This is the working area for the individual Internet-Draft, "TODO - Your title".
+This is the working area for the individual Internet-Draft, "In-Band SCONE Reporting over QUIC"

 * [Editor's Copy](https://martinduke.github.io/scone-echo/#go.draft-mduke-scone-scone-echo.html)
 * [Datatracker Page](https://datatracker.ietf.org/doc/draft-mduke-scone-scone-echo)